1. Forages: Energy, Protein, Fiber

 Desert breeds of goats can survive 4 days between drinks.

-Non lactating animals on good pasture get enough water from grass and dew.
+Non lactating animals on good pasture get enough water from grass and

 Otherwise need clean water ad lib.